A 1-second delay in page response can result in a 7% reduction in conversions.” – KISSmetrics

 The quality of your website design can significantly affect your site speed.
 If your site takes too long to load, then there is a chance that the design is a primary determining factor.
 Heavy designs and unstrategic layout can use up bigger space, which then contributes to the slow loading of the page.

-Sites with a variety of color combination, lots of images, graphics and videos are likely to load slower especially if they are not optimized and positioned well.
+Sites with a variety of color combinations, lots of images, graphics, and videos are likely to load slower especially if they are not optimized and positioned well.

 Remove unnecessary plugins

 Plugins are necessary as they help you run your website faster by automating various tasks.
 Also, they save users a lot of time and energy from having to do every function from scratch.
 Unfortunately, there are plugins that your site can do without.
 Keeping them active will only slow down its performance.